1985 Kangaroo tour of New Zealand: Touring squad

+Tour

 First test

 Immediately prior to the tour, the first test took place at Lang Park in Brisbane on 18 June.
 This match is most remembered for the sideline fight between rival prop forwards Greg Dowling and Kevin Tamati after the pair had been sent to the sin-bin for fighting.

-Tour

-The Australian's played six games on the tour, winning five.
+The Australians played six games on the tour, winning five.